Cancer Risk and Prevention

 The Great American Smokeout event helps fuel new laws and save lives

-Because of the many individuals and groups that have led smoke-free advocacy efforts, there have been significant landmarks in the areas of research, policy, and the environment:
+Because of the many individuals and groups that have led smoke-free advocacy efforts, there have been significant landmarks in the areas of research, policy, and the environment.
+These efforts continue.

 Cigarette smoking is the leading cause of cancer death in the United States, accounting for 3 out of every 10 cancer deaths.
 Lung cancer is the leading cause of cancer death.
 Smoking also causes cancers of the larynx (voice box), mouth, sinuses, pharynx (throat), esophagus (swallowing tube), and bladder.
 It also has been linked to the development of cancers of the pancreas, cervix, ovary (mucinous), colon/rectum, kidney, stomach, and some types of leukemia.
 Cigars and pipes cause cancers, too.